For Adviser use only

 Treatment of excess concessional contributions

 Excess concessional contributions not refunded, will count towards a member’s non-concessional contribution (NCC) cap.
-However, if they elect to have the excess contributions refunded, the excess amount which counts towards their NCC cap will be reduced.
+However, if an individual elects to have the excess contribution refunded (either in part or in full), the excess amount which counts towards their NCC cap will be reduced accordingly.

-The reduction is calculated as 100/85 of the amount released, recognising that the refunded amount is the amount remaining after tax has been deducted.
+The reduction is calculated as 100/85 of the amount released, recognising that the refunded amount is the amount remaining after contributions tax has already been deducted.

 FOR ADVISERS USE ONLY